awsdocs/aws-doc-sdk-examples/cpp/example_code/autoscaling/hello_autoscaling/README.md

 This example uses the CMake build system.
 For information about the CMake build system, see https://cmake.org/.

 Many Integrated Development Environments (IDEs) support CMake.
-If your preferred IDE supports CMake, follow the IDE's instructions to open this CMake project.
+If your preferred IDE supports CMake, follow the IDE instructions to open this CMake project.

 You can also build this project from a command line interface using the following commands.